 In addition to the acupressure mat, I also used the neck pillow very intensively every day - I even started using it earlier, around the 35th week of pregnancy.
 Due to the change in weight distribution and the softening and tilting of the pelvis towards the end of pregnancy, I often experienced a pulling pressure in my neck.

-To counteract this, I leaned my neck against the neck pillow every morning and evening for about 5 minutes, sometimes longer.
+To counteract this, I leaned my neck against the neck pillow for about 5 minutes every morning and evening, sometimes longer.
 The advantage is that this not only relaxed my neck, but also my jaw muscles, which can be very helpful for the birth.
-Not without reason is an often-heard midwife tip: Loose at the top = loose at the bottom!
+It is not without reason that an often-heard midwife tip is: loose at the top = loose at the bottom!

 Even with the neck pillow, I sometimes modified the exercise for me so that I performed an active massage by gently turning or rocking my head back and forth.
 This is really pleasant, especially after a long day, and it helped me a lot because I was still physically very active until the end of my pregnancy and I worked a lot in the garden.